graezykev/mono-repo/README.md

 ![apple new](apple-new.png)

 These are the typical colors used to show in some specify scenarios.
-As we don't use green traffic signals to stop cars from going, neither we don't use green color to suggest a "stop" or "error" meaning on a website.
+As we don't use green traffic signals to stop cars from going, neither we use green color to suggest a "stop" or "error" meaning on a website.

 - Success - is often associated with **green**
 - Warning - orange